Putting a new emotional recovery program to the test following disaster

 What are the benefits?

-People taking part in the interPAR pilot trial may notice improved mood, better sleep, and stronger relationships, be more physically active, and get back into activities that are important to them.
-Taking part in the trial might also prevent people from experiencing a worsening of emotional difficulties over time.
-There are also potential benefits for society, because this trial may contribute to the knowledge of how best to respond to the emotional stress and distress caused by disasters.
+We are investigating if the people who took part in the interPAR pilot trial noticed improved mood, better sleep, and stronger relationships, were more physically active, and got back into activities that are important to them.
+We are also interested to see if the program prevents people from experiencing a worsening of emotional difficulties over time.

 Who is involved in the interPAR pilot trial?